morrislab/mlworkshop/README.md

 * [Nathan Bryans](http://nathanbryans.ca/) is a MSc student at the University of Calgary in the [de Koning lab](http://lab.jasondk.io/).

+* Te Chen is an undergraduate student at the University of Toronto in the [Morris lab](http://www.morrislab.ca/).
+Te’s research focuses on understanding stem cell development using statistical methods.

 * Chris Cremer is a PhD student at the University of Toronto in the [Morris lab](http://www.morrislab.ca/).
 Chris' research focuses on tumour deconvolution and protein structure prediction.